THE DOVER WAR MEMORIAL PROJECT

 Barton, C. W.

-Christopher William Barton.
-He was an awardee of the Military Medal.
-A dock worker, he was injured at Dover on 12th September 1944, and died at Hurstwood Park War Emergency Hospital, Haywards Heath on 24th September 1944, when he was 50.
-He was buried at St James on 30th September, 5 CQ.
+Becoming a dock worker, he was injured at Dover on 12 September 1944, and died at Hurstwood Park War Emergency Hospital, Haywards Heath on 24 September 1944, age 50.

-Ellen Rita St Quentin Blackford died on 11th September 1944, aged 26, at the Hurstwood Park War Emergency Hospital, Haywards Heath, after having been injured at Dover.
-She was buried at St James on 18th September, 17 QK.
+Ellen Rita St Quentin Blackford died on 11 September 1944, aged 26, at the Hurstwood Park War Emergency Hospital, Haywards Heath, after having been injured at Dover (burial record says Brighton Mental Hospital).
+She was buried on 18 September at St James, Dover.
+17 QK

 Bocutt, A. H.

-Alexander Herbert Bocutt died on 14 December 1943 at the Horton Emergency Hospital, Epsom.
-He was aged 37 and died from an illness contracted while on duty during air raids at Dover.
-He was a fireman in the N.F.S.
+Bert died on 14 December 1943 aged 37 at the Horton Emergency Hospital, Epsom, from an illness contracted while on duty during air raids at Dover (CWGC).
+His death announcement states that he passed away "after much suffering, patiently borne".
+He is buried at St Mary's, Dover.
+Six firemen were bearers of his coffin, which was draped in the Union Flag

 Borthwick, G.

-Graham Borthwick died on 1 December 1941, aged 56, at Landsdowne Road opposite the Hydro Hotel in Falmouth.
-An officer on a telegraph ship, he was struck by falling masonry while ashore during an air raid.
+Graham Borthwick died on 1 December 1941, aged 56, at Lansdowne Road opposite the Hydro Hotel in Falmouth An officer on a telegraph ship, he was struck by falling masonry while ashore during an air raid

-He was the husband of Helen Borthwick of 99 Buckland Avenue, Dover, and a member of the Kearsney Bowling Club.
+Born in Falkirk, Scotland, he was the husband of Helen Borthwick of 99 Buckland Avenue, Dover, to whom his effects were sent, and a member of the Kearsney Bowling Club

 in memoriam 1942, courtesy Dover ExpressBourner, E. A.

-She was buried at St James in the grave of her late husband, with the funeral cortege leaving from the home of her daughter, Mrs C. Macey, of 121 Clarendon Place.
+She was buried at St James, Dover in the grave of her late husband, 16 KW, with the funeral cortège leaving from the home of her daughter, Mrs. C. Macey, of 121 Clarendon Place.
 Her daughter laid a wreath, "Her sorrowing daughter and son-in-law, Elsie and Charlie".

 In memoriam 1942

-Daphne Patricia Eliiot, who died at Brougham Road, Portsmouth on 24th August 1940, aged 17.
+Daphne Patricia Elliot Browne, who died at Brougham Road, Portsmouth on 24 August 1940, aged 17.
 She was the daughter of W H Browne, and with an address of 59 Claremont Road, may have had Dover connections.
 She may be the "Dolly" in the In Memoriam announcement of 1941:

 Sleep on, dear Dolly, and take thy rest,